oobayly/openstreetmap-tile-server/Readme-OpenSeaMap.md

 make jrender
 ```

 Fetch the seamark data from [OverPass](https://overpass-turbo.eu/).
-You may want to download a smaller extract at first for testing
+You may want to download a smaller extract at first for testing, although the the resulting OSM file is only ~600MB and takes about 5 minutes to download
 ```bash
 make fetch-planet
 ```